Apollo: Male lovers

 Hyacinth (or Hyacinthus), a beautiful and athletic Spartan prince, was one of Apollo's favourite lovers.
 The pair was practicing throwing the discus when a discus thrown by Apollo was blown off course by the jealous Zephyrus and struck Hyacinthus in the head, killing him instantly.
 Apollo is said to be filled with grief.
-Out of Hyacinthus' blood, Apollo created a flower named after him as a memorial to his death, and his tears stained the flower petals with the interjection αἰαῖ, meaning alas.
+Out of Hyacinthus's blood, Apollo created a flower named after him as a memorial to his death, and his tears stained the flower petals with the interjection αἰαῖ, meaning alas.
 He was later resurrected and taken to heaven.
 The festival Hyacinthia was a national celebration of Sparta, which commemorated the death and rebirth of Hyacinthus.

 Another male lover was Cyparissus, a descendant of Heracles.
 Apollo gave him a tame deer as a companion but Cyparissus accidentally killed it with a javelin as it lay asleep in the undergrowth.
 Cyparissus was so saddened by its death that he asked Apollo to let his tears fall forever.
 Apollo granted the request by turning him into the Cypress named after him, which was said to be a sad tree because the sap forms droplets like tears on the trunk.